raheelaahmed/guage-calculator/README.md

 ### start():

-(Welcomes the user, explains the program, and gathers user input for swatch measurements.)
-This is the function to start the program and describe the users how this program works and what it can do for them.
-It has all the instruction that user need to start calculations like they need to make a Swatch and measure the length, width, count the stiches per row and total rows from the swatch.
-This function also takes input from the user on the base on swatch.
-It takes user input for length, width, stitches per row and total rows.
-All the input taken from the user is declared as global and will be user in 3 other functions for calculations.
+This function introduces the program to the user, explaining its purpose and functionality.
+It provides instructions on creating a swatch and gathering necessary measurements: length, width, stitch count, and row count.
+These measurements are stored as global variables for later calculations within the program.

 ### calculate_gauge():

-(Calculates the gauge based on swatch measurements.)
-This function calculates guage for any kind of project.
-It calculates Stiches per inch Rows per inch based on the input took from the user in start function. math.ceil method is used to round up the calculated numbers as whole number.
+Calculates the gauge based on swatch measurements.
+This function determines the gauge for any project by calculating the stitches and rows per inch based on user-provided swatch data.
+The math.ceil method rounds up the calculated values to whole numbers.
+The function then displays the resulting gauge.
-It print out the result(guage for. the project). as well.

 ### blanket_row_stitch_calculation():

-(Calculates rows and stitches needed for the project based on user input.)
-This function is used to calculated Stiches per row Total Rows need for the project based on the user input for length and width of the project.
-It uses the input from global variables and use them in calculations and ask user for required project length and required project width and uses the input to calculate the Stiches per row Total Rows need for the project.
-It also uses math.ceil to round up the result as whole number.
-It print out the result as well.
+Calculates rows and stitches needed for the project based on user input.
+This function determines the required number of stitches per row and total rows for a project based on user-specified length and width.
+It utilizes global variables for calculations and prompts the user for the desired project dimensions.
+The math.ceil function is employed to round up calculated values to whole numbers.
+The function outputs the calculated row and stitch counts.

 ### project_cost():

-(Estimates yarn amount and cost based on project dimensions and yarn information.)
-This function calculates the estimated yarn and cost for the project based on the input provided be the user.
-It also uses the input from global variables for the calculations and take input to the amount of yarn used in swatch in grams then takes the input for the required project length and width and caculates how many ball of yarn needed for the project.
-It also takes input from the user for price of the yarn per 100g and calculates the cost for the project.
-It print out the result fot the estimated yaarn and estimated cost for the project.
+Estimates yarn amount and cost based on project dimensions and yarn information.
+This function calculates the approximate yarn required and project cost.
+It utilizes user-provided yarn weight, swatch dimensions, and project dimensions.
+The function determines the yarn needed in grams and balls, then calculates the total cost based on the yarn price per 100 grams.

 ### menu():

-(Displays a menu with options to choose functionalities and handles user input.)
+Displays a menu with options to choose functionalities and handles user input.
-This the the function menu, it has option as 1,2,3,0 and while loop is usd. to check the conditions.
+It has option as 1,2,3,0 and while loop is used to to run the option and for Error handling.
 * option 1 is for calculate_gauge().
 * option 2 is for blanket_row_stitch_calculation().
 * option 3 is for project_cost().
 * option 0 is for Exit the program.

-It print out all the 4 option and calls the function based on user choice.
+It print out all the 4 option and calls the function based on the user choice.

 ## Color-coding: